icalandri/matching_procedure/README.md

 # Matching procedure

-This script is adapted from ccoptimalmatch documentation
+This is an R script adapted from ccoptimalmatch package documentation to create a paired sample by fixed variables and ranges of variables of variable size in relation to the group of interest.

 The entire descriptiion is in this paper: